The Excel Rand function generates a random real number between 0 and 1.

 Examples of this are provided below.

-The spreadsheet below shows three examples, in which the Excel Rand function is used to generate random numbers between different limits.
+In the following spreadsheet, the Excel Rand function is used to generate random numbers between different limits.

 |1||=RAND( )||- returns a random real number between 0 and 1|

 |2||=RAND( ) * 100||- returns a random number between 0 and 100|